tolerance-go/huima/README.md

 ## Features

--  [x] Support for basic style conversion of text and images
+-  [x] Supports conversion of basic styles for text and images
--  [x] Support for basic style conversion of geometric shapes like Rectangle, Ellipse, Vector, etc.
+-  [x] Supports conversion of basic styles for geometric shapes like RECTANGLE, ELLIPSE, Vector, etc.
--  [x] Support for basic style conversion of Group, Frame layouts
+-  [x] Supports conversion of basic styles for Group and Frame layouts
--  [x] Support for AutoLayout to Flex style conversion
+-  [x] Supports conversion of AutoLayout to Flex styles
--  [x] Support for conversion of Figma components and instance types
+-  [x] Supports conversion of Figma components and instance types
--  [x] Support for code copying and resource export
+-  [x] Supports code copy and resource export
--  [x] Support for conversion of px units to rem, vw
+-  [x] Supports conversion of px units to rem, vw
--  [x] Support for conversion to tailwindcss-related class names
+-  [x] Supports conversion of tailwindcss-related class names

 ## Test Cases